danielbibit/danielbibit.github.io/_posts/2021-07-26-sqlite3-on-merger-fs.md

 title: "Sqlite3 error on MergerFS"
 comments: false
 description: "How fix sqlite error mergerfs"
-keywords: "NAS, linux, filesystem, mergerfs"
+keywords: "NAS, linux, filesystem, mergerfs, debug"
 ---

 Today when setting up an application that used an sqlite database, I received this error: